 - Your injuries disable you from working your usual hours.

 In all the above scenarios, your earnings have been reduced as a direct result of the damages you experienced in your slip and fall accident.
 These lost earnings can be recognized as “lost wages” or as “lost earning capacity.”
-Lost wages refers to any earnings that you have been unable to work for at the time of your settlement (or trial, depending on how your case unfolds).
+Lost wages refer to any earnings that you have been unable to work for at the time of your settlement (or trial, depending on how your case unfolds).

 On the other hand, your lost earning capacity is your reduced ability to earn your normal wages.
 This is caused by the altered medical condition that now prevents you from working to the extent that you used to before the accident.
 (For example, you may have to work fewer hours due to your inability to tolerate the same work schedule, or you might have to get another position altogether to accommodate your new condition.)